 Subscription histories (often sponsored by advertisers) relating to organizations like the COUNTRY CLUB for the celebration of an anniversary, or more generally the city, such as Cleveland: A History in Motion (Continental Heritage Press) continued to appear on the local market.
 Similarly, organizations celebrating anniversaries have either self-published or worked with contractual presses to issue histories such as University Hospital’s 150 Years: Advancing the Science of Health and the Art of Compassion (2019) authored by Laura Taxel, and the Mandel School of Applied Social Sciences’ Jack, Joseph and Morton Mandel School of Applied Social Sciences: 100 Years of Inspiring Hope and Shaping the Future by Elise Hagesfeld and Elizabeth Salem.

-Small, and often low in textual content, illustrated histories of Cleveland issued by Arcadia Press have become ubiquitous, covering topics ranging from amusement parks to suburbs and landmarks.
+Local history proved to be a "good seller" and presses such as Gray and Company and Kent State University Press moved strongly into the market.
+Peter Jedick, a Cleveland fireman, helped spur the renaissance of LEAGUE PARK with his history of that local sports landmark.
+The book sold over 10,000 copies.
+Gray and Company moved into the local market with a huge number of titles focused on aspects of local history focused on popular topics such as sports, crime and law enforcement.
+Small, and often low in textual content, illustrated histories of Cleveland sponsored by national publisher, Arcadia Press have become ubiquitous, covering topics ranging from amusement parks to suburbs and landmarks.
 Some of the Arcadia titles, such as a series of volumes on CLEVELAND HEIGHTS authored by Dr. Marian Morton represent substantive accessible histories with scholarly narratives, while others focus simply on the nostalgia of times past.

 Yet, the digital era has made an enormous impact on the manner in which the city’s history has been chronicled.
 The move of the Encyclopedia of Cleveland History to an online format in 1998, in a way, heralded this change.
 Since that time it has been joined by hundreds of sites that reflect on the city’s history or a single aspect of that history, such as automobiles, sports, or crime.
 Yet, within that mixture of sources several are particularly broad, strong, and noteworthy.